-Today I decided I would try my hand at veganizing hot bacon dressing, which (like much of the other food listed) I would never touch even before going vegan.
-I actually got some for free once, in a basket I won in a raffle, and ended up giving it to my mother.
+Today I decided I would try my hand at veganizing hot bacon dressing, which (like much of the other food listed) I never touched, even before going vegan.
 So I really can’t judge the authenticity of this, but luckily my mom was feeling brave enough to try some and let me know how authentic it was.
-Her verdict was that the color was way off (real bacon dressing is white, mine was brown), but the texture was pretty much right on target.
+Her verdict: the color was way off (real bacon dressing is white; mine was brown), but the texture was pretty much right on target.
 The taste was a lot closer than she’d expected, but unfortunately this is where her helpfulness stopped because she couldn’t tell me how it was different and what I might be able to to do make it more authentic.
-So, I’m just going to keep the recipe as-is.
-I never planned on fooling anyone, just wanted to see if I could make it and I did… and now I’ll probably never make it again!
-Mission accomplished, though.
+I call that a victory!
+I never planned on fooling anyone, just wanted to see if it was possible.
+Mission accomplished.

 from Don’t Eat Off the Sidewalk zine, issue 1

 1/4 C soy sauce